Alphabetical List of Posts

 • Sally (Sara) E. Cooke Young

-1905-1967 Born and raised in Newark.
-1924 graduate of Central High.
-Lived at 169 Norfolk St when she graduated Central.
+1905-1967 Born and raised in Newark, Sally Young was an early Black journalist.
+Sally was a 1924 graduate of Central High who lived at 169 Norfolk St when she graduated Central.
 Her father Ambrose was listed on the census as a book author.
 She was the Daily News secretary at Central High.
-In 1941, she was on the advisory committee for Hughe Allison’s Midnight Over Newark.…
+In 1941, she…

 • Sally Carroll

-1947-2019 1964 Weequahic graduate.
-Editor of the Black Organization for Students newsletter at Rutgers and first African American female editor of Rutgers Observer.
-Worked as a journalist for Information published by the City of Newark, as well as in multiple other journalism positions and freelance for publications like Metro-Newark and Essence.
-In 2003, she published…
+1947-2019 Sandra West was a 1964 Weequahic graduate.
+She was the editor of the Black Organization for Students newsletter at Rutgers and first African American female editor of Rutgers Observer.
+Sandra worked as a journalist for Information published by the City of Newark, as well as in multiple other journalism positions and freelance for publications…

 • Sara Jane Ash